findingDestity/Aspose_OCR_NET/README.md

 2. Each version of Aspose.OCR for .NET uses resources contained in a ZIP file.
 Respective ZIP file can be downloaded from http://www.aspose.com/community/files/51/.net-components/aspose.words-for-.net/category1188.aspx

 3. Download the examples from the above link.
+The solution files for Microsoft Visual Studio 2005, 2008 and 2010 are provided with the examples.

-4. Once downloaded you can open Visual Studio, Create a new console application and replace default 'Program.cs' or 'Program.vb' file with the downloaded one.
+4. Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.

-5. Update resource file and Sample.bmp file paths and click on "Debug" menu and choose one of the following menu items to start the example:
+5. Update resource file,s path and click on "Debug" menu and choose one of the following menu items to start the example:

 - Start Debugging
 - Start Without Debugging